magento/devdocs/guides/v1.0/m2fedg/layout/layout-theme-bestpr.md

 <h2 id="layout_theme_bestpr_browser">Solving Browser-Specific Issues</h2>

-Internet Explorer has the most CSS combatility or behavior issues of all modern web browsers.
+Internet Explorer has the most CSS compatibility or behavior issues of all modern web browsers.
 Before responsive web design, to make CSS work in Internet Explorer, you could use a separate `styles-ie.css` that contained extra styles and instructions.
 In Magento 2 we use <a href="http://headjs.com" target="_blank">HeadJS</a>, a script that detects the browser type and assigns the corresponding value to the class attribute of the `<html>` tag.

 Now the browser-specific overrides for all browsers can be done in `style.css` using the corresponding classes.

 The class name for Internet Explorer is `ie`.
-USe the following classes to override CSS behavior for Internet Explorer:
+Use the following classes to override CSS behavior for Internet Explorer:

 *	`.ie` (all versions of Internet Explorer)
 *	`.gt-ie6` (Internet Explorer 6 or later)